Information Systems and Support in the Biomedical Genetics Program

 There are two experienced Database Application Developers on staff who provide database management, web development and application development support.
 They are responsible for designing and maintaining research data bases, developing web-based data entry systems, extracting criteria based subsets, preparation of data for epidemiological and genetic studies, graphic and report generation.
 They also support the analytic capabilities within the Genetics Program.

 There are four experienced SAS programmers on staff who provide extensive statistical programming support for the Biomedical Genetics Program.
 This involves programming for monthly and periodic protocol reports, data preparation for analysis and interactive data analysis with faculty and researchers.

 There is one full-time System Administrator to provide administration for our database servers, web servers, 24-node Linux Cluster, and network of Windows workstations.
 The system administrator is responsible for nightly tape backups, maintaining the security of all systems by providing up to date security patches, virus updates, and operating system upgrades.

 For Data Entry, there is one part-time data entry clerk for the clinical research projects.

 There are presently 2 project leaders that coordinate the data collection efforts of 19 Clinical Centers.

 Leading the Information Technology staff is John Farrell, the Computer Operations Manager.
 He has over 25 years experience developing database management systems for medical research projects at Boston University Medical School.

-There are 14 faculty members, 3 Post-Doctoral Students, and 2 Doctoral Students who provide the analysis support for the Genetic Program research.
+There are 14 faculty members, 3 Post-Doctoral Students, and 2 Doctoral Students who provide the analysis support for the Biomedical Genetics Program research.
 They are responsible for the research protocol design, statistical data analysis and genetic epidemiological research.